-You don’t want you reps to feel like their personalities are taken out of the equation, but they need to communicate the main points throughout the call.
+You don’t want your reps to feel like their personalities are taken out of the equation, but they need to communicate the main points throughout the call.

-Leveraging these persona-driven sales templates in HubSpot sequences can drastically reduce your manual touch points, potentially reducing your sales cycles.
-The video below further outlines how you can use sales email templates and automated sales sequences both go together like peanut putter and jelly.
+Leveraging these persona-driven sales templates in HubSpot sequences can drastically reduce your manual touchpoints, potentially reducing your sales cycles.
+The video below further outlines how you can use sales email templates and automated sales sequences both go together like peanut butter and jelly.

-Many salespersons forget that their goal is to connect with the potential client and find out their needs and instead talk about product features.
+Many salespersons forget that their goal is to connect with potential clients and find out their needs and instead talk about product features.
 Having a script that helps them through the conversation to unearth opportunities is a great way to keep them on track.
 HubSpot

 2. Sales Metrics Available to the Team